 Impact of the risk occurring (i.e. Minor, Moderate, Major)

 Overall risk rating (i.e. Low, Medium, High)

-For guidance, refer to the Risk Management Policy and Procedure and Risk Management Checklist (a tool to support staff in the scoping of new business, programmatic activity, or public advocacy).].
+For guidance, refer to the Risk Management Policy and Procedure and Risk Management Checklist (a tool to support staff in the scoping of new business, programmatic activity, or public advocacy).]